 The softly breathing song,

 The dreams that by me sweep.

-Poetry that consists of four iambs per line are written in iambic tetrameter.
+Poems that consists of four iambs per line are written in iambic tetrameter.
 Each line has eight syllables in alternating stressed and unstressed accents.
 For example:

 I wandered, lonely as a cloud

 That floats on high o’er dales and hills

 When, all at once, I saw a crowd